 Acute vaginal systemic toxicity test.
-EN ISO 10993-11: 2018 - Biological evaluation of medical devices.
+ISO 10993-11: 2018 - Biological evaluation of medical devices.
 Acute systemic toxicity by vaginal exposure.

 Test with the Certificate of Good Laboratory Practices (GLPs).